 If it is not a wax finish, you need to find an appropriate hardwood floor cleaner for polyurethane finishes, that does not leave an oily residue.
 No oil soaps!
 Home Depot carries a suitable cleaner called Zepp.
 Many wood flooring manufacturers also carry a line of cleaners for their products.
 Be sure to spray it onto the cloth your are using to clean your wood floors, instead of directly onto the floor.

-By Rachel, info. courtesy The Wood Flooring Guy http://www.woodflooringguy.com/.
+Courtesy The Wood Flooring Guy http://www.woodflooringguy.com/.
 You may reprint this short How-to if you include this byline with active links.